tokio-rs/loom/README.md

 be Loom-aware, and doing so comes with some boilerplate.
 Over time, the friction will be removed.

-The following provides a brief overview of how to usage Loom as part of the testing workflow of a Rust crate.
+The following provides a brief overview of how to use Loom as part of the testing workflow of a Rust crate.

 ### Structuring tests